oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    For additional information about obtaining the operator source, see the [Developer Guide Requirements](https://oracle.github.io/weblogic-kubernetes-operator/developerguide/requirements/).

-1. _Copy the sample to an empty working directory; for example, use directory `/tmp/mii-sample`._
+1. _Copy the sample to a new directory; for example, use directory `/tmp/mii-sample`._

    ```
    mkdir /tmp/mii-sample
    cp -r /tmp/operator-source/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/* /tmp/mii-sample
    ```

-   > **Note**: If the working directory already exists, then you should delete or rename the old directory prior to copying over the sample files.
-It is important to start with a directory that contains only this sample's original source files.

    > **Note**: We will refer to this working copy of the sample as `/tmp/mii-sample`; however, you can use a different location.

 1. _Make sure an operator is set up to manage namespace `sample-domain1-ns`.
-Also, make sure a Traefik load balancer is managing the same namespace and listening on port 30305._
+Also, make sure a Traefik Ingress Controller is managing the same namespace and listening on port 30305._

    For example, follow the same steps as the [Quick Start](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/) guide up through the [Prepare for a domain]({{< relref "/quickstart/prepare.md" >}}) step.

-   > **Note**: Skip the Quick Start steps for obtaining a WebLogic image because you will be creating your own Docker image.
+{{% notice info %}}
+Make sure you stop when you complete the "Prepare for a domain" step and then resume following these instructions.
+{{% /notice %}}

 1. _Make sure there are no conflicting WebLogic related domains, Ingresses, secrets, or config maps that are already deployed to namespace `sample-domain1-ns`._